-Long Island Crisis Center offers community education workshops in schools, agencies and community centers on a variety of topics pertaining to today’s youth.
+Long Island Crisis Center offers community education workshops both on-site and virtually, to students, faculty and staff in schools, agencies and community centers on a variety of topics pertaining to today’s youth.

 Free Workshops for Students and Young People